Michael & Anne Dashe

 - Although the Dashes have both worked at many wineries famous for Cabernet Sauvignon, their reputation really began with world-class Dry Creek Zinfandel.
 “Angels, we’re ready to show you that a well-made Zinfandel can be an absolute picture of sophistication and beauty: visually, aromatically, texturally, and flavorfully,” Mike says.

 Many small-scale California winemakers claim that their wines are born from a marriage of Old World and New World techniques, suggesting a desirable blend of technology and restraint, of trusting science but believing in (sorry) the poetry of winemaking.
-Most of the winemakers making this claim simply say it because, let’s be honest, it sounds really nice even if most of us don’t know what it means.
+Most winemakers making this claim say it because, let’s be honest, it sounds really nice (even if most of us don’t know what it means.)
 Michael and Anne Dashe, on the other hand, say it because it’s true.
-It’s one of the truest things you can say about their wines because Anne has a Masters in Enology from the Old World (University of Bordeaux), Michael has one from the New World (UC Davis, in California), they got married, and promptly started making amazing wines as a team.
+It’s one of the truest things you can say about their wines because Anne has a degree in Enology from the Old World (The University of Bordeaux), Michael has a Master’s Degree from the New World (UC Davis, in California), they got married, and then promptly started a winery and made amazing wines as a team.

 But what does that marriage of technique really mean to the Dashes from a winemaking perspective?

-The Dashes were in a tight spot during COVID, and realized they needed to reach more wine drinkers directly if their business was going to survive in a world where restaurants and tasting rooms could close for months without warning.
+The Dashes were in a tight spot during COVID, and realized they needed to expand into DTC (direct to consumer) sales if their business was going to survive in a world where restaurants and tasting rooms could close for months without warning.
 Sadly, in the wine world, shipping directly to consumers means dealing with a “three tier system that’s basically rocket science.”
 Enter, Naked Wines!
-With the help of Angel funding, Mike and Anne are able to produce Zinfandels in a style that’s true to their roots, and share it with customers across the country.
+With the help of Angel funding, Mike and Anne are able to produce Zinfandels in a style that’s true to their roots and share it with customers across the country.